onnlucky/hotel/readme.txt

 # TODO

+build-in if, break, continue, again ... while, loop? add matchreturn(cond, bock) statement ...

+pull eventloop up into language, simplify evio ...

 bug: tlCallableIs does not know complex user objects, just try and catch not callable?
-bug: { x: 42, x: runtime } is error due to duplicate x add @method arg, arg instead of hotel, lets call it volley? .vl? as in task volley ... tvl? or just tl? instead of hotel, lets call it arrows? .rr? .arrow? sounds nice
+bug: { x: 42, x: runtime } is error due to duplicate x

+add @method arg, arg
+instead of hotel, lets call it volley? .vl? as in task volley ... tvl? or just tl? instead of hotel, lets call it arrows? .rr? .arrow? sounds nice

 remove tlHead in favor of just a tlClass ... use last 3 bits as flags, frame->resumecb same ...

-build-in if, break, continue, again ... while, loop?

 start preparing a first release:
 * every file, new coding style, stamp with license, remove any commented code